Mount Saint Michael Academy

-Mount Saint Michael Academy is an all-boys' private, catholic, college preparatory school in the Wakefield neighborhood of the New York City borough of the Bronx.
+Mount St. Michael Academy is an all-boys' private, Catholic, college preparatory school in the Wakefield neighborhood of the New York City borough of the Bronx.
 The school's campus also borders the city of Mount Vernon in neighboring Westchester County and is administered by the Archdiocese of New York.

 The school opened on September 13, 1926, originally staffed by fourteen Marist Brothers, and dedicated to Saint Michael the Archangel.

 The U.S. Department of Education named it a National Blue Ribbon School in 1992.

+Mission Statement

+In the tradition of the Roman Catholic Church and the Marist Brothers, Mount St. Michael Academy provides a rigorous, technologically literate, value-centered college preparatory education to a brotherhood of diverse young men.
+Our community’s holistic approach fosters each student’s personal excellence and empowers them to mature as healthy, well-rounded, service-oriented leaders in our ever-changing world.